mauricemanktelow/Prep4Translit/README.md

 ## Preparation
 Before running the program, the original Word file to be processed should define a unique style which can be applied to the transliterated text.

-##### Recommendation to help with checking the inserted text
-From practical experience with the progrma, due to the compxities of using space in mixed directional text, it has been found that on 0.5% of occasions the transliterated text is not correctly separated from the previous text by a space.
-The result of applying the transliteration therefore needs checking for correct insertion of spaces.
-The following recommendations help to make this a quick and simple process.

-It is recommended that the unique style to be added to the text for transliteration should be 1 or2 points larger than the original and coloured red.
-(It can subsequently be changed once checking is complete.)

-The program provides an option to apply unique characters surrounding the transliterated text (these are called delimiters).
-It is recommended that characters such as {} be used.
-They can subsequently be easily removed using find/replace within Microsoft Word.

-If, in use, the success rate is significantly less than that with any particular text please contact support by opening an [issue](https://github.com/mauricemanktelow/Prep4Translit/issues).

 ## Computer Requirements